-The average amount of work done by the ‘team’ and the average effort of one work item are such that on average it takes one card about 5,5 days to complete.
+The average amount of work done by the team and the average effort of one work item are such that, on average, it takes one card about 5.5 days to complete.

-From the chart showing the average cycle time we will be able to study the effect of WiP limit changing adjustments.
+From the chart showing the average cycle time, we will be able to study the effect of WIP limit changing adjustments.

 The simulation assumes a simple uniform distribution for the amount of work done by the team and the effort assigned to a work item.
 I assume this is OK for the purpose of this blog.
-A consequence of this, is that the result probably can’t be scaled.
-For instance, the situation in which a column in the picture above is a single scrum team is not applicable since a more complex probability distribution should be used instead of the uniform distribution.
+A consequence of this is that the result probably can’t be scaled.
+For instance, the situation in which a column in the picture above is a single Scrum team is not applicable since a more complex probability distribution should be used instead of the uniform distribution.

 The picture below shows the result of running the experiment.

-After the start it takes the system little over 40 work days to reach the stable state of an average cycle time of about 24(*) days.
+After the start, it takes the system little over 40 work days to reach the stable state of an average cycle time of about 24* days.
 This is the cycle time one would expect.
-Remember, the ‘ready’ column has a size of ‘3’ and the other columns get work done.
-So, one would expect a cycle time of around 4 times 5,5 which equals 22 days which is close to 24.
+Remember, the “ready”’ column has a limit of 3 and the other columns get work done.
+So, one would expect a cycle time of around 4 times 5.5, which equals 22 days – close to 24.

-At day 75 the WiP limit is changed.
-As can be inferred from the picture, the cycle time starts to rise only at day 100 (takes about 1 cycle time (24 days) to respond).
-The new stable state is reached at day 145 with an average cycle time of around 30(**) days.
+At day 75 the WIP limit is changed.
+As can be inferred from the picture, the cycle time starts to rise only at day 100 (it takes about one cycle time (24 days) to respond).
+The new stable state is reached at day 145, with an average cycle time of around 30** days.
 It takes 70 days (!) to reach the new equilibrium.